 When the devastating floods hit Queensland in 2011, Premier Anna Bligh turned to Juliette for help.
 GIVIT became the state government’s official website for managing donations during disasters.
 During the floods, charities were better able to focus their efforts and resources, no longer burdened by mountains of well-meant but unmanageable or poor quality donations.
 The GIVIT website received 1.8 million hits in 10 days.
 Within three weeks, more than 33,500 goods were matched with those in need.

 A critical juncture for GIVIT was the wonderful Road Boss Rally making GIVIT their charity of choice in 2016.
-Each year this amazing group of people has spread the GIVIT word across Australia and raised important funds - more than $1 million over 4-years to fund GIVIT’s operations.
+Each year this amazing group of people has spread the GIVIT word across Australia and raised important funds - more than $1 million over five years to fund GIVIT’s operations.
 It’s because of their foundational support we can guarantee 100% of all donated funds GIVIT receives go towards purchasing items for those in need.
 They truly keep our engine running!

 Supporting Aboriginal and Torres Strait Islander communities

 Community-led support is critical to GIVIT's National Indigenous Support Program.
 True to our model, we never assume and always ask what’s needed.
 We help channel essential items to address social, economic, and environmental inequalities, partnering with communities to improve the well-being and opportunities of Indigenous Australians.

 Happy 10th Birthday!

 In 2019, GIVIT turned 10 and hit the incredible milestone of one million donations!
 To top off an exciting decade and a big year, Juliette was awarded the Medal of the Order of Australia (OAM) by The Governor of Queensland, His Excellency the Honourable Paul De Jersey Ac, for service to the community through charitable initiatives.